kisscms/commons/readme.md

 This plugin adds client-side resources from [Commons](http://github.com/commons) to the templates.

+NOTE: This plugin is now DEPRECATED as KISSCMS is focusing on server-side logic.

 ## Usage

 After copying the contents of this plugin in the ```PLUGINS``` location the ```common.css``` and ```common.js``` are going to be referenced in all the templates.